Kyōto Kinen

 The Kyōto Kinen (京都記念, Kyōto Kinen) is a Grade II race in Japan that is open to international horses.
-It is held mid February at Kyoto Racecourse in Kyoto, Japan.
+It is held in mid-February at Kyoto Racecourse in Kyoto, Japan.

 The race was first run in 1942.
 It was not run from 1944 to 1947 due to World War II.
-Initially the race was run over 3,500 metres (about 2 miles or 1.5 furlongs) and the present race is run over 2,200 metres (about 11 furlongs).
+Initially, the race was run over 3,500 metres (about 2 miles or 1.5 furlongs) and the present race is run over 2,200 metres (about 11 furlongs).

-Kyōto Kinen has been rated as a Grade II race since 1984 and was opened for foreign trained horses at that time, although foreign horses have never run the race until recently.
+Kyōto Kinen has been rated as a Grade II race since 1984 and was opened for foreign-trained horses at that time, although foreign horses did not run the race until recently.

-It is a popular prep race for Tenno Sho (spring).
-Takeshiba O, Ten Point, Biwa Hayahide and T M Opera O are horses that won both the Kyōto Kinen and the Tenno Sho.
+It is a popular prep race for the Spring Tenno Sho.
+Takeshiba O, Ten Point, Biwa Hayahide and T. M. Opera O are horses that won both the Kyōto Kinen and the Tenno Sho.
 Some horses run this race before going to Dubai.
 In 2007, Admire Moon won this race and the Dubai Duty Free.

+Weight

+56 kg for four-year-olds, 57 kg for five-year-olds and above.